 LCC maintains computing facilities equipped with the hardware and software required to support instructional programs and students.
 To use campus computers and to access the Internet and student email, you must create an account username and password.
 Wireless Internet access is also available on campus to students with mobile devices.
 See below for contact and other important information.

 Lower Columbia College provides counseling services for students, including personal, educational, and career counseling.
-You can schedule an appointment with a counselor by contacting the Entry Center in the lobby of the Admissions Center or by calling (360) 442-2343.
+You can schedule an appointment with a counselor by contacting the One Stop Center in the lobby of the Admissions Center or by calling (360) 442-2343.
 LCC's counselors are located in the Admissions Center.
 See below for contact and other important information.

 If you have a documented disability, you may be eligible for accommodations or assistance through LCC's Disability Support Services office.
 LCC is committed to providing support services to students with disabilities in compliance with Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act of 1990.